augustincl/gcp_static_web_w_pulumi/README.md

 1. Download and initialize your environment

     :warning:
     For Windows users, please leverage Anaconda to create your virtual environment.
 Then, use command to install requirements.txt

-    ```bash
+    ```
     $ python3 -m venv venv
     $ source venv/bin/activate
     $ pip3 install -r requirements.txt